-I had heard about Finland’s progressive culture and Government but it wasn’t until I was on the ground and hearing from locals that I got a true sense of it.
+I had heard about Finland’s progressive culture and positive action on climate change.
+However, it wasn’t until I was on the ground and hearing from locals about clean tech, partnerships and new business models that I got a true sense of it.
 When I met with Tiina Kähö, Executive Director of Helsinki Metropolitan Smart and Clean Foundation, one of her first questions was ‘Who have you met already?
 We are all like a big club in Finland and we tend to know each other.’

 With a population of 5.5 million and the second-highest public spending as a share of GDP among OECD countries, Finland is a dynamic place for understanding the relationship of public and private partnerships.